zachvalenta/jvns.ca/content/post/2016-10-09-switching-to-hugo.markdown

 Also I got to delete a bunch of cruft in my website that I didn't understand.
 Now I never need to learn to understand it!

+My overall review of Hugo: Jekyll was fine.
+Hugo is also fine.
+I only ran into one weird bug when working with it today which is pretty good.
+Hugo is faster, which I like, and it means I don't need to have a working Ruby dev environment.
+I couldn't edit my site once for six months because I was too frustrated to get Ruby to work again.
+So maybe Hugo is a little more fine than Jekyll (which I pretty happily used for 4 years).

 ### julia's plan for migrating to Hugo

 There is a guide on the Hugo website [explaining how to migrate](https://gohugo.io/tutorials/migrate-from-jekyll/).
 I did not use this plan.
 The plan involves migrating Jekyll plugins to Hugo plugins, and who even knows how their Jekyll plugins work?
 Not me!